Salzachöfen

 Salzachöfen, sometimes translated as Salzachöfen Gorge, is a narrow gorge in the Northern Limestone Alps of Salzburg State, Austria.
-The gap is formed by the Salzach river as it cuts between the Hagen Mountains and Tennen Mountains.
+The gap is formed by the Salzach River as it cuts between the Hagen Mountains and the Tennen Mountains.
 Lueg Pass provides a route along the Salzach above Salzachöfen.
 The terms Lueg Pass and Salzachöfen are sometimes used interchangeably to refer to the whole canyon.

 The site is considered a Natural Monument of Austria.

 Geography

 The Salzach river has its source in the Central Eastern Alps and flows easterly through a large valley before turning north towards the Berchtesgaden Alps.
-Here, the Salzach cuts a narrow valley between the Hagen Mountains to the west and the Tennen Mountains to the east and terminates with the deeply incised Salzachöfen.
-The gorge, at the narrowest point of the valley, is located on an S-bend where the Salzach briefly flows east before cutting west then flowing north again.
+Here, the Salzach cuts a narrow valley between the Hagen Mountains to the west and the Tennen Mountains to the east, terminating in the deeply incised Salzachöfen.
+The gorge, at the narrowest point of the valley, is located on an S-bend where the Salzach briefly flows east before cutting west, then flowing north again.
 From this point north, the Salzach runs through mostly low-lying valleys.
-Salzachöfen is located just south of Golling an der Salzach in Hallein District, Salzburg.
+The Salzachöfen is located just south of Golling an der Salzach in the Hallein District of Salzburg.

 Access

 Salzachöfen serves as a tourist attraction and can be accessed via a staircase and trail from Highway B159.
-There is a zipline that crosses the gorge during summer months.
+A zipline crosses the gorge during summer months.

-Whitewater kayaking is popular activity through the ravine although the waters can be treacherous and deadly.
+Whitewater kayaking is popular activity through the ravine, although the waters can be treacherous and deadly.
 Adolf Anderle's descent of Salzachöfen in 1931 is considered the birth of whitewater kayaking.